dougiechong/paycoin/doc/build-osx-ports.md

 Mac OS X Mountain Lion build instructions
 =========================================
-How to build paycoind and Paycoin-Qt on 10.8
+How to build dougcoind and dougcoin-Qt on 10.8

 Prerequisites